 Create a routine that works for your child and family.
 This schedule needs to include mealtime, homework time, hygiene time, and even when they can have free play.

-When raising a child with autism, these routines will be key to having a successful day.
-If you need help creating schedules, make sure to check out our free autism resources to print visual schedules for morning and night.
+When raising a child with autism, these routines will be vital to having a successful day.
+If you need help creating schedules, check out our free autism resources to print visual schedules for morning and night.

 3. Consider What Your Child Eats

-Have you ever heard the phrase “Hangry” that means hungry/angry?
-Well, that feeling is real and can really affect our children!
+Have you ever heard the phrase “Hangry,” which means hungry/angry?
+Well, that feeling is natural and can affect our children!

 Help Recognize Hunger

-When an autistic child gets hungry, they may not be able to express that need to you.
+When an autistic child gets hungry, they may be unable to express that need to you.
 One thing you might notice, though, is a decrease in mood and an increase in anger.
-So make sure they are eating meals and getting healthy snacks on a schedule to reduce the change of hunger fueled meltdowns.
+So make sure they are eating meals and getting healthy snacks on a schedule to reduce the change of hunger-fueled meltdowns.

-Making sure your child’s stomach is full isn’t the only thing to consider when thinking about diet.
+Making sure your child’s stomach is full isn’t the only thing to consider when considering diet.
 Reducing or eliminating your child’s sugar intake is equally important.
 The boost in energy, as well as the sugar crash, can lead to emotional dysregulation.

 It has been found gluten-free food doesn’t have the impact that experts once thought.
-While those with a diagnosed gluten intolerance need to go gluten-free, this isn’t the case for the majority of children.
+While those with a diagnosed gluten intolerance need to go gluten-free, this isn’t the case for most children.

-The key to a healthy diet in children is not trends, but making sure your child gets fruits and vegetables, along with the proper amounts of protein and healthy grains.
+The key to a healthy diet in children is not trends but ensuring your child gets fruits and vegetables, along with the proper amounts of protein and healthy grains.

-When raising a child with autism you may find that they have many food aversions.
-If this is the case, make sure to work with an occupational therapist to introduce new foods into their diet.
+When raising a child with autism, you may find that they have many food aversions.
+If this is the case, work with an occupational therapist to introduce new foods into their diet.

 4. Reward Good Behavior

 Positive reinforcement is the best way to instill good behaviors when raising a child with autism.
-Rewarding good behavior teaches children to love you instead of being afraid due to punishments.
+Rewarding good behavior teaches children to love you instead of being afraid due of punishments.

-Since sweets can cause problems later in the day, it’s better to reward them in different ways.
+Since sweets can cause problems later in the day, rewarding them in different ways is better.
 Autism apps for kids are great for two reasons.
-They will have fun using them and they will learn more as they continue to play.
+They will have fun using them and learn more as they continue to play.